What is van insurance? A complete UK guide

 You employ staff

 Employers’ liability is a legal requirement the moment you hire anyone, including in some cases labour-only subcontractors.
-It is entirely separate from van insurance.
+It’s entirely separate from van insurance.

 You operate on customer premises

 Public liability covers claims arising from your work activities, not just driving.
-If you cause damage to a customer’s property while working on site, motor liability does not cover it.
+If you cause damage to a customer’s property while working on site, motor liability doesn’t cover it.

 You operate two or more vans